pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/pcf-test.md

 When creating adaptor a service instance, ODB checks the global resource limit.
 If this limit adaptor has not been reached, ODB checks the plan resource limit.

-### Procedure for Setting Service Resource Quotas adaptor
+### P rocedure for Setting Service Resource Quotas adaptor

 To set resource adaptor quotas, do the following in the manifest: